ednen/Replication-Study-PromptShield-Methodology-for-Prompt-Injection-Detection/cross_evaluation_README.md

 }
 ```

-## References
+ References

-1. **PromptShield**: Hend Alzahrani et al. "PromptShield: A Unified Framework for Prompt Injection Detection" (UC Berkeley, David Wagner Research Group)
+1. PromptShield: Hend Alzahrani et al. "PromptShield: A Unified Framework for Prompt Injection Detection" (UC Berkeley, David Wagner Research Group)
-2. **LLMail-Inject**: Microsoft Security Research, SaTML 2025 Competition Dataset
+2. LLMail-Inject: Microsoft Security Research, SaTML 2025 Competition Dataset
-3. **LoRA**: Hu et al. "LoRA: Low-Rank Adaptation of Large Language Models" (2021)
+3. LoRA: Hu et al. "LoRA: Low-Rank Adaptation of Large Language Models" (2021)
+4. Claude 4.5 Sonnet

-## License
+ License

 MIT License - See [LICENSE](LICENSE) for details.

 ---

-**Note**: This research was conducted as part of an undergraduate thesis on AI security, focusing on prompt injection detection systems and their deployment viability at extremely low false positive rates.
+Note: This research was conducted as part of an undergraduate thesis on AI security, focusing on prompt injection detection systems and their deployment viability at extremely low false positive rates.
-**Note on LLMail → Direct transfer**: The 0% result may be partially
+Note on LLMail Direct transfer: The 0% result may be partially
 attributed to input format mismatch (LLMail trained on email format,
 tested on raw prompts).
 The model may have some detection capability
 that falls below the 1% FPR threshold.